 5. Add an FAQ Page

-Adding a page for frequently asked questions is another way you can make sure the questions that customers would ask about your company are getting answered.
+asked questions is another way you can make sure the questions that customers

-This is actually easy to come by if you use things like Google Analytics, Search Console or simply put in search terms in Google.
+is actually easy to come by if you use things like Google Analytics,

 This best part of doing this you don’t need programming knowledge.
 Simply add a page of the most asked questions regarding your business.
 However, make sure your answers are not long-winded and deliver quality information with each point.